emdgroup-liquid/liquid/CONTRIBUTING.md

 * **Which browser are you using?**
 * **Which browser extensions are installed?
 Can you reproduce the issue in incognito mode?**
 * **What's the name and version of the OS you're using**?
-* **Are you running Liquid docs using the provided Dockerfile in a docker container?**
 * **Which other framework/libraries are you using that may be involved in the issue?** Please check https://stenciljs.com/docs/overview for possible known quirks.

 ### Requesting new features